7SAIF/destiny-framework/python/docs/Destiny2Api.md

 api_instance = swagger_client.Destiny2Api()
 destiny_membership_id = 789 # int | The membership ID of the destiny profile.
 item_instance_id = 789 # int | The Instance ID of the destiny item.
-membership_type = 'membership_type_example' # str | A valid non-BungieNet membership type.
+membership_type = 56 # int | A valid non-BungieNet membership type.
-components = 'components_example' # str | A comma separated list of components to return (as strings or numeric values).
+components = [swagger_client.DestinyDestinyComponentType()] # list[DestinyDestinyComponentType] | A comma separated list of components to return (as strings or numeric values).
 See the DestinyComponentType enum for valid components to request.
 You must request at least one component to receive results. (optional)

 try:
     api_response = api_instance.destiny2_get_item(destiny_membership_id, item_instance_id, membership_type, components=components)